billtubbs/array_funcs/README.md

 # Some Functions for Doing Array Computations in MicroPython

-These are a collection of MicroPython functions written in the online assembly language for use with arrays to allow fast (vectorized) numeric computations.
+This is a collection of [MicroPython](http://docs.micropython.org/en/v1.9.2/pyboard/index.html) functions written in the online assembly language for use with arrays to allow fast (vectorized) numeric computations.